Target Flies Before They Target Your Cattle!

-In the UK there are at least 20 species of fly which feed on cattle.
+At least 20 species of fly feed on cattle in the UK.
 Different species of flies feed on different secretions or tissues.
 Some pierce the skin and feed on blood; while others feed on secretions such as sweat, skin secretions, saliva, or tears.
 Some flies even feed on excretions such as urine or faeces.

 There are two ways in which flies cause harm to cattle:

 Flies can cause severe nuisance, irritation and annoyance to cattle causing them to become aggravated leading to self-trauma and potentially injury to those handling them (e.g. kicking in the parlour).
 This is obviously detrimental to the welfare of these animals however it can also result in a drop in productivity due to reduced time feeding as the animals take evasive behaviour to try and alleviate the irritation.

 - Disease Transmission

 Flies can act as vectors meaning that they have the ability to spread certain diseases between animals by biological or mechanical means.

 Biological transmission occurs when the fly is carrying the pathogen, usually from a blood meal - for example Bluetongue virus carried by the Culicoides midge.